alexmarcel/alexmarcel/README.md

 # Hello

 I'm passionate about artificial intelligence, programming, and visual effects.
 Currently employed, I'm also open to exciting freelance opportunities.
+- Current interest : Neural Nets, LLMs, React framework
-Here's a bit about me:
+- Here's a bit about me:

 ## 👨‍💻 About

-- 💻 I'm a professional full shack developer.
+- 💻 I'm a full shack developer.
 - 🌐 I specialize in programming and vfx.
 - 🏠 Based in Kota Kinabalu - Tawau, Malaysia.